coating

 APPLICATION:

-For coating of machining tools
+For coating machining tools

-COATING CHARACTERISTICS:
+LAYER CHARACTERISTICS:

 Nickel-phosphorus layer from approx. 5 μm to approx. 22 μm with dispersion materials